Software map: Layout stability

 The spatial arrangement computed by layouts such as defined by tree maps strictly depends on the hierarchy.
 If software maps have to be generated frequently for an evolving or changing system, the usability of software maps is affected by non-stable layouts, that is, minor changes to the hierarchy may cause significant changes to the layout.

 In contrast to regular Voronoi treemap algorithms, which do not provide deterministic layouts, the layout algorithm for Voronoi treemaps can be extended to provides a high degree of layout similarity for varying hierarchies.
 Similar approaches exist for the tree-map based case.

 History

-Software maps methods and techniques belong to the scientific displine of Software visualization and information visualization.
+Software maps methods and techniques belong to the scientific discipline of software visualization and information visualization.
 They form a key concept and technique within the fields of software diagnosis.
 They also have applications in software mining and software analytics.
 Software maps have been extensively developed and researched by, e.g., at the Hasso Plattner Institute for IT systems engineering, in particular for large-scale, complex IT systems and applications.